Is it time to rethink your hospital’s labor and delivery? We can help elevate care, reduce risk and protect your bottom line.

 Immediate care for all pregnant women

-Ob Hospitalist Group was founded on the vision and commitment that every expectant mother presenting to labor and delivery would receive consistent, unconditional, quality medical care by a highly-skilled clinician.
+Ob Hospitalist Group was founded on the vision and commitment that every expectant mother presenting to labor and delivery would receive consistent, unconditional, quality medical care from an experienced physician.
 Today, we are the largest and only dedicated OB/GYN hospitalist employer in the nation.
 Our singular focus on OB hospitalist programs gives us unparalleled insight to deliver differentiated performance and results.

 What We Do

-Our dedicated and skilled OB clinicians are in the hospital 24/7 to ensure consistent, timely care for every patient entering the labor and delivery unit or obstetric emergency department.
-Their presence reduces delay in emergent OB/GYN care, improves outcomes, reduces wait times and increases patient satisfaction compared to traditional triage models.
-In addition, OBHG hospitalists are available around the clock offering collaborative, non-competitive support for local OB/GYN physicians.
+Our dedicated OB/GYN clinicians are in the hospital 24/7 to ensure consistent, timely care for every pregnant woman presenting to the labor and delivery unit or obstetric emergency department.
+Their presence reduces delays in emergent OB/GYN care, improves outcomes, reduces wait times and increases patient satisfaction compared to traditional triage models.
+In addition, OBHG hospitalists offer collaborative, non-competitive support for private-practice physicians.

 Why We're Different